telerik/kendo-ui-core/docs/controls/scheduling/calendar/how-to/control-header-format-based-on-selected-culture.md

 # Control the Header Format

-The example below demonstrates how to control the header format of Kendo UI Calendar widget based on a selected culture.
+The following example demonstrates how to control the header format of the Kendo UI Calendar based on a selected culture.

 ###### Example